PeterFarber/AO-Physics/docs/docs/setup.md

 ```bash
 git clone https://github.com/PeterFarber/AO-Physics.git
 ```
+!!! info
     This command will download the entire AO-Physics project to your local machine.
 The repository includes the core library, examples, and other important assets.

-## Step 2: Copy the Build Directory Contents
+## **Step 2: Copy the Build Directory Contents**

 After cloning the repository, you'll need to integrate the AO-Physics library into your project.
 To do this, copy the contents of the `build` directory from the cloned repository to your module's source code directory.